ldengel3718/Engr3/README.md

 ## Motor Contol

 ### Description & Code
-This assignment made the motor roatate using a potentiometer.
+This assignment made the motor rotate using a potentiometer.
+We used batteries as well on this assignment and it took me a second to re-learn how to use them.
+This took me three classes and the code isn't too complicated.
 ```python
 import time
 import board